-Every doctor, surgeon, dentist or other medical worker in this country, from a top consultant surgeon to a hospital porter, owes a duty to treat each patient to the best of their ability and in line with generally accepted best medical practice.
+Every doctor, surgeon, dentist or other medical worker in this country, from a top consultant surgeon down, owes a duty to treat each patient to the best of their ability and in line with best medical practice.
 In the medical world there can often be significant difference of opinion about what should or should not be done to treat a particular condition or illness.
 The law recognises that since medical knowledge is always changing, different but nevertheless justifiable opinions can be held by medical professionals.
 It is not the law’s place to say whether one medical opinion is more valid than another.
-What the law does say, though, is that if a patient’s treatment was such that no reasonable medical professional (or body of professionals) could have justified it, then it will be negligent in law and if injury or damage is done as a consequence, the patient may be able to claim medical accident compensation.
+What the law does say, though, is that if a patient’s treatment was such that no reasonable heaklthcare professional could have justified it, then it will be negligent and if injury or illness is caused as a consequence, the patient may be able to claim medical accident compensation.

 On the other hand, it will nearly always be negligent to:-

-Carry out any procedure incompetently, no matter what its nature;
+Carry out any medical procedure incompetently, no matter what its nature;

 Fail to give the patient sufficient information about the pros and cons to enable them to make an informed choice about the risks of any procedure;

 Actively conceal from a patient something which would probably have had a strong bearing on the choices they made about treatment;

 Mislead a patient;

 Go beyond the treatment agreed upon, unless there was some reasonable cause to do so;